*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 SUV & Minivan Cargo Space And Storage

-When choosing between an SUV and minivan looking at the different cargo space and storage options that they have is an important factor.
+When choosing between an SUV and a minivan looking at the different cargo space and storage options that they have is an important factor.

 SUVs, on the other hand, tend to have a lot less cargo space and fewer storage options.
 While some larger SUVs may offer similar cargo capacity to a minivan, many smaller and mid-sized SUVs struggle to compete in this area.